pimsmath/quick-minidocs/markdown/README.md

 This is an example site built using [`minidocs`](https://github.com/freeman-lab/minidocs).
-The site explains how to create a minidocs site, how to deploy it locally, and how to rapidly deploy it to the internet using `surge`.
+Minidocs is a lightweight framework for documentation and online textbooks.
+This site explains how to create a minidocs site, how to deploy it locally, and how to rapidly deploy it to the internet using `surge`.

 ### Create